How Much Do Instagram Influencers Make? $5K to $500K in 2026

 - Category specialization.
 Beauty, fitness, and finance specialists charge 30 to 50 percent above lifestyle creators at the same tier.

 - Whitelisting acceptance.
 Creators who routinely sign branded-content (whitelisting) deals earn an extra 10 to 15 percent of base income.
+The acceptance signal is a small rate bump that compounds across every renewal.

 Frequently Asked Questions